 Meeting and surpassing all audience expectations every day.

-The epitome of morality and virtue, striving to do the right thing each and every day.
+Epitome of morality and virtue, striving to do the right thing each and every day.

-I want to finish this Peter Beinart piece.
+If you want to be on the program, I want to finish this Peter Beinart piece.

-Uh and he had he had uh shown an ability to uh convince people on immigration and gay marriage, uh and he'd taken a position more palatable to the kind of voters the Republicans need to win, and he had a big personality.
+This is the guy who told Wolf Blitzer last week that it was great to take Christie out because he had a reputation for bipartisanship and he had shown an ability to convince people on immigration and gay marriage and he'd taken a position more palatable to the kind of voters the Republicans need to win.

-He just didn't seem like the next Republican in the line, and that's why I think his political wounding is really a danger for the Republican Party.
+And that's why I think his political wounding is really a danger for the Republican Party.

-It's Beinart was worried this is the end of the Republican Party if Chris Christie's gone.
+This is the end of the Republican Party if Chris Christie's gone.

-That's that's who we're talking about here.
+That's who we're talking about here.

 And I left off with his assertion.